 Don’t expect anything fancy, as 77 boasts about boasting absolutely nothing gourmet on their menu.
 The appeal is not only about the food though, because when it comes to 50-cent beer… Wait, what?
 That’s right, their Super Bock minis are part of the reason this bar’s reputation reached epic proportions.

-How to get there: the subway station Trindade is 10min walking distance.
+How to get there: the subway station Trindade is a 10 minutes walking distance.

 Stop the presses!!